reytoms/Portfolio/dataviz2.md

 c.
 There is a lot of information on this chart which could be reduced for clarity (depepnding on the audience).
 For instance, I might not need to show the data for all countries if my viewers are only interested to know about Asia.
 In addition, the time ranges from 1995 to 2020 which might not be necessary.
 I could also limit this depending on my audience/scope of presentation.

-c.
+d.
+Though eye travel is reduced because the values are denoted on the line graph, the data seems to be cramped.
+This makes it difficult to identify to which dot the value corresponds.

+e.
 The chart looks too comprehensive with a lot of data that does not indicate any key result.

-Overall, on a scale of -10 to 10, I would rate this dataviz a score of 5 for both, design execution and contextual awareness.
+Overall, on a scale of -10 to 10, I would rate this dataviz a score of 4 for both, design execution and contextual awareness.

 ### __Third Data Visualization__ ###

 Incorporating points from "What I would like to change" about the previous visualization, I created 2 bubble charts to visualize the data more clearly.

+a.

 <div class="flourish-embed flourish-scatter" data-src="visualisation/7691484"><script src="https://public.flourish.studio/resources/embed.js"></script></div>